hgroman/scrapersky-backend/Docs/Docs_7_Workflow_Canon/Audit/0-B-PYTHON-FILE-LIST.md

 # Python Files in ScraperSky Project

-This is a comprehensive list of all Python files in the ScraperSky project as documented across:
+This is a comprehensive list of all Python files in the ScraperSky project, aligned with the 7-layer architectural standard, superseding previous categorizations such as:

-- System Infrastructure Layer (`1.0-System-Infrastructure-Layer.md`)
+- System Infrastructure Layer (`1.0-System-Infrastructure-Layer.md`) (Note: This document describes foundational components not directly mapped to a single one of the 7 application layers and has been flagged for review)
-- API Router Layer (`1.1-API-Router-Layer.md`)
+- API Router Layer (now Layer 3: Routers, see `1.1-API-Router-Layer.md` - proposed rename `Layer-3_Routers_Audit-and-Dependencies.md`)
-- Background Processing Layer (`1.2-Background Processing Layer.md`)
+- Background Processing Layer (now primarily Layer 4: Services, see `1.2-Background Processing Layer.md` - proposed rename `Layer-4_Services_Background-Processing_Audit-and-Dependencies.md`)
-- Workflow documentation (`workflows/*.yaml`)
+  Files are documented in workflow documentation (`workflows/*.yaml`) and should be mapped to one of the 7 layers.

 All files are properly documented, with no orphaned files remaining.

-## Core Models and Base Files
+## Layer 1: Core Models & ENUMs (and Base Files)

 - src/models/api_models.py
 - src/models/base.py